 Please make sure everything is working well on phones/tablets too, the contact form is probably the most important website functionality you need.

-2. Contact form functionality
+2. Always test your Contact form functionality

 Always thoroughly test your own contact form, and ask some friends to do it too.
 It’s best to filter out any problems from the get-go.
 Try it out with wrong/missing info too (to test your form validation script).

-3. Position in website navigation
+3. Position your Contact page last in the website navigation menu

 As a general rule of thumbs, your website should require as few steps as possible to get visitors to your desired destination, whatever that may be: browsing specific galleries, a purchase page, the contact page, a signup form etc.